University of Geneva, Faculty of Law, and Graduate Institute of International and Development Studies, Geneva

 Course Offerings and Credit

 HLS students studying in Geneva for a semester are invited to choose courses from among the extensive offerings of the Law Faculty and the Institute’s International Law Unit.
 HLS students are allowed to take courses at both institutions, and may take The Organization of International Dispute Settlement course through the Master in International Dispute Settlement program.
 In addition, HLS students may also take classes at the Geneva Academy of International Humanitarian Law and Human Rights through the joint-degree program sponsored by the Academy, the University of Geneva, and the Institute.
 An HLS student may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please read below for specific information on the Law Faculty and the Institute including language proficiency requirements, and see the HLS semester abroad webpage for more information about course requirements and how semester abroad credits are calculated.

 The master’s-level classes are at an appropriate level for HLS JD students.
 Students may also be interested in some more basic courses taught at the bachelor’s level.
 It is not necessary to register for classes before arriving.

-New for the fall 2014 semester, students have the opportunity to study international and comparative law at the European seat of the United Nations while earning the Law Faculty’s Certificate in Transnational Law.
-The course of study, available for the first time in English, features courses taught by leading specialists experienced in the practice of international law.
-Please see the certificate webpage for more information.
+Students have the opportunity to study international and comparative law at the European seat of the United Nations while earning the Law Faculty’s Certificate in Transnational Law.
+The course of study, available in English, features courses taught by leading specialists experienced in the practice of international law.
+Read about recent CTL student experiences for additional information.

 Typically Law Faculty students reading for a master’s degree are expected to take 5 courses worth 6 European credits each, which means 10 weekly hours of classroom teaching.
 The rest of their time must be spent in individual and group work.
 Course loads for HLS students will vary.